Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 To take jumping jacks to the next level, they may be even combined with strength training for those that have the time to fit this into their busy schedules.
 Combining jacks and lifting dumbbells, kettlebells or even weighted barbells can effectively build more muscle.
 Muscle needs more calories to maintain when at rest which equals more weight loss.

-What are The Benefits of Jumping Jacks?
+The Benefits of Jumping Jacks

-Doing 100 jumping jacks a day confers numerous benefits to those performing them and maintaining consistency in the regimen is key—these include stress relief, weight loss, improves the health of the heart, tones muscles and improves flexibility
+Doing 100 jumping jacks a day confers numerous benefits to those performing them and maintaining consistency in the regimen is key—these include stress relief, weight loss, improves the health of the heart, tones muscles and improves flexibility.

 They are a form of plyometric exercises that can make it easier to run faster and jump higher as they work by quickly stretching the muscles known as the eccentric phase and then quickly shortening them known as the concentric phase.